ccecka/BLAM/README.md

 Execution policies are extensible and composable objects that may be used to specify how an algorithm should be executed.
 Execution policies are used throughout the C++17 Parallel STL and we largely follow the design laid out in [N3554](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2013/n3554.pdf).

 BLAM currently provides two primary execution policies, `blam::cblas::par` and `blam::cublas::par`, that can be used with a a unified BLAS interface in the `blam::` namespace.
-These policies dispatch to the appropriate backend and convert the unified interface to the bankend interface.
+These policies dispatch to the appropriate backend and convert the unified interface to the backend interface.

 In the future, we will show how these policies can be composed with other libraries, extended for custom behavior, and modified for improved control over execution.